dinowang/DisplayModeMatrix/README.md

 DisplayModeMatrix is used to extend the compoundability of a single dimension ASP.NET MVC Display Modes.

+Inspired from Android, see [How Android Finds the Best-matching Resource](https://developer.android.com/guide/topics/resources/providing-resources.html#BestMatch)

 ## Example

 ### Given a multiple optional factors, every factor has possible values